Photo Credit:

 Biography

 Mark Abley is a nonfiction writer, poet, editor and sometime journalist.
-Born in 1955 in England, he grew up in Saskatchewan and Alberta.
-Between 1975 and 1978 he was a Rhodes Scholar at Oxford.
-In his early freelance career he became a contributing editor of Maclean's and Saturday Night, as well as a frequent contributor to the Times Literary Supplement, CBC Radio's Ideas, and the Canadian Forum.
-His first book was a work of literary travel, Beyond Forget: Rediscovering the Prairies (Douglas & McIntyre, 1986).
+Born in England, he grew up in Saskatchewan and Alberta, and attended Oxford University as a Rhodes Scholar.
+In his early freelance career he became a contributing editor of Maclean's and Saturday Night, as well as a frequent contributor to the Times Literary Supplement, CBC Radio's Ideas, and Canadian Forum.
+His first book was a work of literary travel, "Beyond Forget: Rediscovering the Prairies" (Douglas & McIntyre, 1986).

 Between 1987 and 2003 he worked at the Montreal Gazette as a feature writer, book-review editor and literary columnist.
 He won a National Newspaper Award for critical writing, and was shortlisted for international reporting.
 In 2003 he returned to freelance writing.
-His nonfiction book Spoken Here: Travels Among Threatened Languages (Random House of Canada) became a bestseller in the UK; it has been translated into French, Spanish, Japanese and Latvian.
-Spoken Here was shortlisted for the Writers' Trust Non-Fiction Prize and the Grand Prix du Livre de Montréal.
+His nonfiction book "Spoken Here: Travels Among Threatened Languages" (Random House of Canada) became a bestseller in the UK; it has been translated into French, Spanish, Japanese and Latvian.
+"Spoken Here" was shortlisted for the Writers' Trust Nonfiction Prize and the Grand Prix du Livre de Montréal.

 In 2005 Mark was awarded a Guggenheim Fellowship to research a book on language change and the future.
-That research led to The Prodigal Tongue: Dispatches From the Future of English (Random House of Canada, 2008).
-Like Spoken Here, it was published simultaneously in Canada, the US and the UK.
-He went on to publish Camp Fossil Eyes, a children's book about language change.
-Mark wrote a language column for the Montreal Gazette between 2006 and 2017, and in 2018 produced a commissioned book about English-language idioms, Watch Your Tongue (Simon & Schuster).
+That research led to "The Prodigal Tongue: Dispatches From the Future of English" (Random House of Canada, 2008).
+Like "Spoken Here," it was published simultaneously in Canada, the US and the UK.
+He went on to produce "Camp Fossil Eyes," a children's book about language change.
+Mark wrote a language column for the Montreal Gazette between 2006 and 2017.
 Between 2009 and 2020 he also worked part-time as an acquisition editor for McGill-Queen's University Press.

-In 2013 Mark wrote an acclaimed work of creative nonfiction, Conversations with a Dead Man: The Legacy of Duncan Campbell Scott (Douglas & McIntyre), an unconventional portrait of a man who was both a gifted poet and, as Deputy Superintendent-General of Indian Affairs, the architect and engineer of savagely repressive policies against Indigenous people.
-In 2015 his fourth book of poetry, The Tongues of Earth: New and Selected Poems, appeared from Coteau Books.
+In 2013 Mark wrote an acclaimed work of creative nonfiction, "Conversations with a Dead Man: Indigenous Rights and the Legacy of Duncan Campbell Scott" (Douglas & McIntyre).
+He expanded and updated the book in 2024 for a new edition from Stonehewer Books.
+In 2015 his fourth book of poetry, "The Tongues of Earth: New and Selected Poems," appeared from Coteau Books.

-His most recent and most personal book, The Organist: Fugues, Fatherhood, and a Fragile Mind (University of Regina Press, 2019), is a memoir of his father; it was shortlisted for the Quebec Writers' Federation nonfiction prize and was named by BBC Music as one of the top ten classical music books of the year.
-A new nonfiction book, Strange Bewildering Time: Istanbul to Kathmandu in the Last Year of the Hippie Trail, will be published by House of Anansi in February 2023.
+His most personal book, "The Organist: Fugues, Fatherhood, and a Fragile Mind" (University of Regina Press, 2019), is a memoir of his father; it was named by BBC Music as one of the top ten classical music books of the year.
+A return to literary travel writing, "Strange Bewildering Time: Istanbul to Kathmandu in the Last Year of the Hippie Trail," appeared from House of Anansi in 2023.
+And in 2026 he wrote a short book, "Numb: The Politics of Overwhelm," for the TrAction series of Baraka Books.

 ADDRESS